prs-eth/deeplab-lakeice-webcams/README.md

    --max_number_of_evaluations=1  -> If set to 1, evaluation script will run once and exit.
 If >1, it will keep checking the train logdir for new checkpoints.
 Useful, when running both train and eval scripts simultaneously (alloting part of GPU to both).

 ## Pre-trained model
-[Download](https://share.phys.ethz.ch/~pf/tommdata/Pre-trained_Model.tar.xz) the model pre-trained on Lake St. Moritz data (Cam0, winter 2016-17) from the [Photi-LakeIce dataset](https://github.com/czarmanu/photi-lakeice-dataset)
+[Download](https://share.phys.ethz.ch/~pf/tommdata/Pre-trained_Model.tar.xz) the model pre-trained on Lake St. Moritz data (Cam0, winter 2016-17) from the [Photi-LakeIce dataset](https://github.com/czarmanu/photi-lakeice-dataset).
+Approximate size: 146 MB

 ## Beware of some common bugs.
 1. for no modules called nets.